dpaduvalli3/My-Data-Science-Projects/Data Warehouse Shiny Web App/README.md

 # Data Warehouse Description
-This is a data warehouse application which allows users to read and make changes to the postgres database.
+This is a data warehouse application which allows users to read and make direct changes to the postgres database.
 This application has been built in shiny rstudio.

 ![demo_gif](https://github.gatech.edu/storage/user/23640/files/fcde9b80-5a0e-11e9-9a94-70799b3ac02f)